 With low annual rent increase rules, it’s important that Ontario landlords make sure they raise the rent each year according to the guideline.

 We also want the government to allow landlords and tenants to freely negotiate rents between leases without government interference (and get rid of government “allowable rent increases” that are far below inflation and our costs.)

 Who is online

-Users browsing this forum: Google [Bot] and 217 guests
+Users browsing this forum: No registered users and 600 guests